Moderatorboy/bubble-pop-game/README.md

 # Bubble Pop Game 🫧

-A fun and interactive bubble-popping game built with Next.js!
-Test your reflexes and aim for the highest score while avoiding missing bubbles.
+A fun and relaxing bubble-popping game built with Next.js!
+Just tap, pop, and enjoy – no limits, no stress.

 ## 🔗 Live Demo

 [Click here to play the game](https://bubblepopgame.vercel.app/)

 ---

 ## 📖 How to Play

 1. **Tap the bubbles** to pop them.
-2. **Don’t miss more than 5 bubbles** – missing bubbles will reduce your lives.
-3. Try to **get the highest score** by popping as many bubbles as you can.
+2. **Try to get the highest score** by popping as many bubbles as you can.
-4. Game ends when you miss 5 bubbles.
+3. There’s no limit – just chill and enjoy popping!

 ---

 ## 🚀 Features

 - **Start Screen** with instructions and a "Start Popping" button.
 - Interactive gameplay with **bubble popping sound effects**.
-- Displays **lives left** and **current score** during the game.
+- Displays **current score** during the game.
-- **Game Over Screen** when 5 bubbles are missed.
 - Optimized for both **PC and mobile devices**.

 ---

 ## 🛠️ Technologies Used

 - **Next.js** for UI development.
 - **Framer Motion** for smooth animations.
 - **Tailwind CSS** for responsive design.